OpenVisualCloud/Media-Transport-Library/doc/dma.md

 ## 1. Overview

-Kahawai support DMA feature to offload the cpu memory copy for better rx video session density.
-DMA dev API is supported from DPDK 21.11, Kahawai introduce DMA feature from v0.7.2
+Intel® Media Transport Library support DMA feature to offload the cpu memory copy for better rx video session density.
+DMA dev API is supported from DPDK 21.11, DMA feature was introduced from v0.7.2

 ## 2. DMA driver bind to PMD(vfio-pci) mode